abhaynayar/rvemu/README.md

 # rvemu

-RISC-V emulator to run xv6 OS, ported to C++ using https://book.rvemu.app/
+RISC-V emulator to run xv6 OS.

+Ported to C++ using https://book.rvemu.app/